Cognitive Behavioral Therapy in the Treatment of Addiction

 While CBT is effective in addressing alcohol and drug use, and an integral part of our substance abuse treatment programs in New Hampshire, CBT in and of itself, is not enough to keep clients sober and ensure lifelong recovery.
 Addiction to drugs and/or alcohol is a disease driven by compulsion, and fueled by a constant state of restlessness, irritability, and discontent, sometimes referred to as “RID”.
 Once the person with the disease first uses and feels a reprieve from their pain – however temporarily – a compulsion is born to use again.
 So, even after identifying one’s use triggers and modifying responses to those triggers through CBT, one will still want to use.
 That is because compulsion to use does not respond to rational thought.

-Our Cognitive Behavioral Therapy Program Takes an Integrated Approach to Treatment
+An Integrated Approach to Treatment

 The 12 Steps of A.A. introduces the concept of purpose, a more specific life plan, a daily design for living which, if followed resolutely, can eliminate the client’s compulsion to use.
 12-Step work integrated with CBT reduces the risk of relapse.